Skip to main content

 DIS is responsible for verifying that foreign national scientists at NIH are lawfully admitted to the United States and authorized to participate in proposed research activities.

 Case checklists are organized by NIH designation and list specific document requirements based on prospective visa type.
 DIS provides Case Preparation guidance (checklists, processing times, selecting NIH designation and start date) on our website.
-Follow DIS guidance on how to submit a case through our DIS Case Submission SharePoint site.
+Follow DIS guidance on how to submit a case through the DIS Customer Portal.

 When Not to Send a Case to DIS: